s-j/hpstr-jekyll-theme/_posts/2016-08-21-hyperloglog.md

 [StreamLib](https://github.com/addthis/stream-lib) implements several methods:

-* Linear counting (`lincnt`) - hashes values into positions in a bit vector and then estimates the number of items based on the number of unset bits.
+* Linear counting (lincnt) - hashes values into positions in a bit vector and then estimates the number of items based on the number of unset bits.

-* [LogLog](http://algo.inria.fr/flajolet/Publications/DuFl03-LNCS.pdf) (`ll`) - uses hashing to add an element to one of the m different estimators, and updates the maximum observed rank
-   `updateRegister(h >>> (Integer.SIZE - k),` `Integer.numberOfLeadingZeros((h << k) | (1 << (k - 1))) + 1))`, where `k = log2(m)`.
-The cardinality is estimated as `Math.pow(2, Ravg) * a`, where Ravg is the average maximum observed rank across the m registers and a is the a correction function for the given m (see the paper for details).
+* [LogLog](http://algo.inria.fr/flajolet/Publications/DuFl03-LNCS.pdf) (ll) - uses hashing to add an element to one of the m different estimators, and updates the maximum observed rank updateRegister(h >>> (Integer.SIZE - k), Integer.numberOfLeadingZeros((h << k) | (1 << (k - 1))) + 1)), where k = log2(m).
+The cardinality is estimated as Math.pow(2, Ravg) * a, where Ravg is the average maximum observed rank across the m registers and a is the a correction function for the given m (see the paper for details).

-* [HyperLogLog](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf) (`hll`) - improves the LogLog algorithm by several aspects, for example by using harmonic mean.
+* [HyperLogLog](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf) (hll) - improves the LogLog algorithm by several aspects, for example by using harmonic mean.

-* [HyperLogLog++](http://research.google.com/pubs/archive/40671.pdf) (`hlp`) - Google's take on HLL that improves memory usage and accuracy for small cardinalities
+* [HyperLogLog++](http://research.google.com/pubs/archive/40671.pdf) (hlp) - Google's take on HLL that improves memory usage and accuracy for small cardinalities

-[Java-HLL](https://github.com/aggregateknowledge/java-hll) (`hlx`) on the other hand provides a set of tweaks to HyperLogLog, mainly exploring the idea that a chunk of data, say 1280 bytes, can be used to fully represent a short sorted list, a sparse/lazy map of non-empty register, or a full register set (see the project page for details).
+[Java-HLL](https://github.com/aggregateknowledge/java-hll) (hlx) on the other hand provides a set of tweaks to HyperLogLog, mainly exploring the idea that a chunk of data, say 1280 bytes, can be used to fully represent a short sorted list, a sparse/lazy map of non-empty register, or a full register set (see the project page for details).

 ## Performance comparison ##

 I used two relatively small real-world data sets, similar to what was intended to be used in production.
-For hashing I used StreamLib's `MurmurHash.hash64`, which for some reason did it better than Guava's on the test data (I haven't investigated the reason though).
+For hashing I used StreamLib's MurmurHash.hash64, which for some reason did it better than Guava's on the test data (I haven't investigated the reason though).
 The latency times given below are cold-start numbers, measured with no respect to JIT and other issues.
 In other words, these are **not** scientific results.

 ### Dataset A ###
 The first data set has the following characteristics:

 * 3765844 tokens
-* 587913 unique keys (inserting into a `Sets.newHashSet()`: 977ms)
+* 587913 unique keys (inserting into a Sets.newHashSet(): 977ms)
-* 587913 unique hashed keys (`Sets.newHashSet()`: 2520ms)
+* 587913 unique hashed keys (Sets.newHashSet(): 2520ms)

 First lets compare the StreamLib methods tuned for 1% error with 10 mil keys.
 The collected data includes the name of the method, relative error, total estimator size, total elapsed time.
-The number behind `ll`, `hll`, `hlp` denotes the `log2(m)` parameter:
+The number behind ll, hll, hlp denotes the log2(m) parameter:

 | name   |  error  | size    | time    |
 |--------|---------|---------|---------|